NETWAYS/foreman-training/configmanagement/04_ansible.md

 ****
 <br/>

-Ansible is written in python and its control machine runs on Linux while it is possible to manage Linux, Unix and Windows.
+Ansible is written in Python and its control machine runs on Linux while it is possible to manage Linux, Unix and Windows.

 For configuration it uses yaml format for simple playbooks and some additional structure for roles.
 An example for one task is shown above.
-Those files are stored on one or more control machines which also need an inventory as a static file or script for dynamic inventory.
+Those files are stored on one or more control machines which also need an inventory provided as a static file or as script for dynamic inventory.
 There is no agent required as it utilizes SSH (or winrm for Windows), so the control machine connects to one or more systems to collect system information and run tasks on them.
 Afterwards callback plugins are used to report back to other tools.